-STANDARDS HOW YOU WILL BE MEASURED AIM: All livestock receive a daily diet sufficient to maintain full health FW.1 Key Livestock must be provided with sufficient feed FW.1.a The diet is adequate to maintain rumen function and suitable to the production status and body condition of the animal ■ BCS sheets ■ Feed plan FW.1.b No unmanaged welfare outcomes in relation to Body Condition Score of milking herd FW.1.c Systems in place to ensure nutritional needs are met: either regular documented body condition scoring or documented feed plan for the milking herd plus documented feed plans for dry goats and kids Feed plans available and reviewed twice a year, updated as required and kept for 2 years FW.1.1 A system is in place to ensure newborn kids receive sufficient, suitable colostrum FW.1.1.a The health plan clearly shows there is a system in place to ensure that sufficient colostrum is received as soon as possible after birth, but within 6 hours R Health plan FW.1.1.b Alternative sources of colostrum (fresh/ rozen/artificial) are available in the event of the dam not being able to produce FW.1.2 (Recommendation) Colostrum or milk from known Johne's positive goats must not be fed to Colostrum or milk from known Johne's Detail contained within colostrum policy in herd health plan including a youngstock (suckling of dams permissible) FW.1.3 (Recommendation) It is recommended that milk (excluding colostrum) from goats under the statutory withdrawal period for antibiotics is not fed to youngstock (suckling of dams permissible) FW.2 All livestock must be provided with sufficient access to feed FW.2.a There is enough feeding space per animal - dependent on the system of feeding See Appendix for recommended space allowances FW.2.b Feeding systems inc. automatic feeders are checked at le they are working and clean east daily to ensure
+STANDARDS HOW YOU WILL BE MEASURED AIM: All livestock receive a daily diet sufficient to maintain full health FW.1 Key Livestock must be provided with sufficient feed ■ FW.1.a The diet is adequate to maintain rumen function and suitable to the production status and body condition of the animal BCS sheets Feed plan ■ FW.1.b No unmanaged welfare outcomes in relation to Body Condition Score of milking herd ■ FW.1.c Systems in place to ensure nutritional needs are met: - either regular documented body condition scoring or - documented feed plan for the milking herd plus documented feed plans for dry goats and kids Feed plans available and reviewed twice a year, updated as required and kept for 2 years FW.1.1 A system is in place to ensure newborn kids receive sufficient, suitable colostrum ■ FW.1.1.a The health plan clearly shows there is a system in place to ensure that sufficient colostrum is received as soon as possible after birth, but within 6 hours R Health plan ■ FW.1.1.b Alternative sources of colostrum (fresh/ rozen/artificial) are available in the event of the dam not being able to produce FW.1.2 (Recommendation) Colostrum or milk from known Johne's positive goats must not be fed to ■ FW.1.2.a Detail contained within colostrum policy in herd health plan provision e.g. frozen colostrum from clean goats/powdered youngstock (suckling of dams permissible) ■ FW.1.2.b ID of known Johne's positive animals recorded and available FW.1.3 (Recommendation) It is recommended that milk (excluding colostrum) from goats under the statutory withdrawal period for antibiotics is not fed to youngstock (suckling of dams permissible) FW.2 All livestock must be provided with sufficient access to feed ■ FW.2.a There is enough feeding space per animal - dependent on t See Appendix for recommended space allowances he system of feeding ■ FW.2.b Feeding systems inc. automatic feeders are checked at least they are working and clean east daily to ensure